Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+**Description:**
+I have added vibration motors, a 16-LED ring, and an arm sleeve.
+The vibration motors and the LED ring will be used in a way to assist the user in identifying where the issue is coming from.
+The vibration motors will buzz on that side of the hand, and the LED ring will point in the direction of the issue.
+The arm sleeve is used to move the parts onto the arm, where it feels less heavy on the user's wrist, and to make it not all clumped together.

+**Challenges:**

+**Next Steps:**

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What were your biggest challenges and triumphs at BSE